 “Password” is not a secure password.
 That may seem like the most obvious statement in the world.
-Yet for some strange reason, “password” is still the 8th most popular password choice.
-The recent study from Keeper Security revealed other gems like “123456” and “querty” on their Top 25 list of the most popular (and most hacked) passwords.
+Yet for some strange reason, “password” is still the 4th most popular password choice, according to an annual study from SplashData.
+Here are the other gems from their Top 10 most popular (and most hacked) password list.

 Any of these weak passwords can be hacked within seconds, yet people still use them to safeguard important online accounts.
-63% of data breaches still occur because of weak, stolen or default passwords.
+80% of data breaches still occur because of weak, stolen, or default passwords.

 If you see your password on this list, you definitely need to change it.

 Some of you are probably scoffing by now.
 You’ve heard about using strong passwords.
 You don’t use any of these weak, default examples.
 Plus, many services now enforce more complicated passwords with more characters, upper and lowercase letters, and numerals.
 So you must be safe, right?

 But how secure is your password, really?

 One of the ways hackers get passwords is a “brute-force” approach, where they simple guess every single combination of letters and characters.
 Because computers today are so powerful, they can make billions of guesses every second.
 This raw processing power makes quick work of short passwords.

 Back in 2012, a password-cracking expert created a computer cluster that could crack every standard Windows password in less than 6 hours.
 Making more than 350 billion guesses per second, the system could brute force every 8-characer combination, including upper and lowercase letters, digits, and symbols.